workera-ai/elixir_samly/README.md

     expects the SAML reqsponses to be signed (both assertion and envelopes).
 If your IdP is not configured to sign, you will have to explicitly turn them off in the configuration.
     It is highly recommended to turn signing on in production deployments.
-+   Encypted Assertions are supported in `Samly`.
++   Encrypted Assertions are supported in `Samly`.
 There are no explicit config settings for this.
 Decryption happens automatically when encrypted assertions are detected in the SAML response.
     > [Supported Encryption algorithms](https://github.com/dropbox/esaml#assertion-encryption)
 +   Make sure to use HTTPS URLs in production deployments.